EduardoGimenesCustodio/layout-editor/README.md

 ## Description

-Website where you can build dynamic layouts.
+Website that allows the construction of dynamic layouts.

 ## Installation